The 16 best Pokémon cards in the world

 A fantastic draw engine, Claydol let you churn through cards, getting rid of the poorer showings, and slowly amassing the best of the bunch in a single hand.
 All of your opponent's focus would be drawn to this one Pokémon, as they desperately try to prevent you from recycling, letting you quickly finish them off.
 Later releases tempered Claydol's abilities, and it never regained the same importance as those earlier years.
 But when Claydol shined, it really shined.

-Shaymin EX
+Shaymin ex

-Released as part of the Roaring Skies expansion, Shaymin EX quickly became a standard card in Pokémon battles everywhere.
+Released as part of the Roaring Skies Pokémon set, Shaymin EX quickly became a standard card in Pokémon battles everywhere.
 Very similar to other famed Pokémon Uxie, its Set Up ability lets you fill your hand with up to six cards when played to your bench.
 Hugely useful for quickly boring through your deck, handing yourself an advantage, and swarming your enemy before they have a chance to catch up.

-Shaymin EX is all about speed, instantly tilting the balance of play in your favour, which must be quickly leveraged before your opponent can recover.
+Shaymin EX is all about speed, instantly tilting the balance of play in your favor, which must be quickly leveraged before your opponent can recover.
 It quickly became a prized card among professional and amateur players alike, but was banned from official Pokémon TCG Expanded format tournaments in 2020, because using Set Up ability in conjunction with the Scoop Up Net card (which allows you to place a Pokémon GX card back into your hand) was deemed to be too powerful a combination.

-Charizard ex tera
+Charizard ex Tera

-Introduced in Scarlet and Violet: Twilight Masquerade, Charizard ex Tera is exactly what you want a Charizard Pokémon card to be – a massive, splashy monster that will take over a game as soon as it hits the board.
-Its Burning Darkness attack only needs two energy, and because it scales in power as your opponent scores prize cards it’s going to be relevant at any point in a match.
+Introduced in Scarlet and Violet: Twilight Masquerade, Charizard ex Tera is exactly what you want a Charizard to be - a massive, splashy monster that will take over a game as soon as it hits the board.
+Its Burning Darkness attack only needs two energy, and because it scales in power as your opponent scores prize cards it's going to be relevant at any point in a match.

-Charizard ex decks can run extremely light on energy, thanks to its Infernal Reign ability: when you evolve Charizard ex, you can search your deck for three fire energy cards and attach them to any of your Pokémon.
+Charizard ex decks can run extremely light on energy, thanks to its Infernal Reign ability: when you evolve Charizard EX, you can search your deck for three fire energy cards and attach them to any of your Pokémon.
 It has a very fast, very narrow gameplan: if you can get your Charizard ex in play, you will have the energy to attack with it, and it will hit like a truck, so you best make that happen as fast as you can.

-So Charizard ex decks are packed with cards that let you draw cards (like Pidgeot ex), search for cards (like Supporter Arven or Ultra Ball), or speed up evolution (Rare Candy).
-And because the deck isn’t wasting space on energy and has so much ability to search, it can include a few singleton copies of utility cards.
+So Charizard EX decks are packed with cards that let you draw cards (like Pidgeot ex), search for cards (like Supporter Arven or Ultra Ball), or speed up evolution (Rare Candy).
+And because the deck isn't wasting space on energy and has so much ability to search, it can include a few singleton copies of utility cards.

 Neo Slowking

 Slowking, from the set Neo Genesis became an unstoppable force due to an epic translation error.
-Its Mind Games ability, which shut down your opponent’s Pokémon trainer cards on a coin flip, was intended to only work when Neo Slowking was your active Pokémon.
+Its Mind Games ability, which shut down your opponent's trainer cards on a coin flip, was intended to only work when Neo Slowking was your active Pokémon.
 However, thanks to the misprint, it could be used from the bench.

 This meant players could load up their bench with numerous Slowking, making it extremely likely that any trainer cards would make it through their psychic blockade.
 Wizards of the Coast were reluctant to errata any cards in this period, and refused to make an exception here.
 So, despite the obvious error, Neo Slowking dominated competitive play from 2000-2002, when it was finally banned.